BOARD OF DIRECTORS

 Chief Executive Officer

 Michael is an entrepreneurial talent with ten years running a highly successful media company as President and Founding Director.
 He has a special talent for multicultural management and communication.
-His educational background is in business administration and business management, with degrees from Beijing, China as well as Simon Fraser University in Vancouver, Canada.
+His educational background is in business administration, business management and hotel management, with degrees from Beijing, China as well as Simon Fraser University in Vancouver, Canada.

 In the past 10 years, Michael has held various senior management roles, including Vice President, President, and CEO, of media and business consulting companies, as well as universities and colleges, both in Canada and in China.
 His defining qualities are his passion for community service, leadership skills, strategic vision, and his ambitious drive and energy.